AdobeDocs/workfront.en/help/quicksilver/maestro/access/access-information.md

 ---
 title: Access information
 description: As a Workfront administrator, you must give access to your users to use Maestro.
 The following articles contain information about what access your users need to use Maestro.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
+exl-id: 914934cd-07ae-447f-948a-2cc31ea41165
 ---
 # Access information

 >[!IMPORTANT]